 Namibia - Operations

 Chariot was one of the first oil and gas explorers to secure its licence areas offshore Namibia.
-As a result of this early entrance, Chariot holds a significant acreage position totalling c.27,000km² and its three licences are located within two geologically distinct basins.
+As a result of this early entrance, Chariot holds a significant acreage position totalling c.16,800km² and its licence is located within the Luderitz Basin.

-- Four blocks located over two geologically distinct basins in region with giant potential
+- Two blocks located in region with giant potential

-- Huge data set from extensive seismic and drilling programmes completed to date: Prospect B, Central Blocks and AO-1 in the Southern Blocks “drill-ready”, subject to acquiring partners
+- Huge data set from extensive seismic and drilling programmes completed to date: Prospect B, Central Blocks “drill-ready”, subject to acquiring partners

 - No remaining commitments in this phase of exploration